dmccuskey/lua-error/README.md

 The library is a culmination of several ideas found on the Internet put into a cohesive package.
 It was also inspired by the error handling in Python. (see References below)

-There are two different components to this library which can either be used together or independantly:
+There are two different components to this library which can either be used together or independently:

 1. *functions*: `try`, `catch`, and `finally` which give structure
 2. *Error object class*: which can be used by itself or subclassed for more refined errors